ucsd-cse123-fa24/project2a-container/README.md

 # Build the docker container for the project
 docker build -t cse123pa2 --target linux .
 # Run the docker container for the project.
 Run this each time you work on the project.
-# You should be able to attach to the running container in VSCode after this is executed.
+# You should be able to attach to the running container in VSCode (or using the exec comand below) after this is executed.
 docker run -d --rm --privileged -it --name pa2 -v /lib/modules:/lib/modules -v cse123pa2_data:/project-base -t cse123pa2
 # You can now clone the github repo into your proejct from inside the bash shell
 ```